This blog is about Integrated Pest Management, or IPM. Don't stop reading.

 - Develop gardens that invite beneficial insects (those that prey on the bad guys).

 Mechanical Controls: Here's where it Gets Gross.

-- Hand picking Japanese beetles off your prized roses really is the most effective means (drop them into a bucket of soapy water), and falls under mechanical controls.
+- Hand picking Japanese beetles off your prized roses really is the most effective means (drop them into a bucket of soapy water).

 - Smaller insects can be handled with a strong stream of water from the hose.

 - Use netting for birds, and other critters.

 - Use traps for moles.

 - Weed, weed, and weed some more.
 This removes competition for your plants, and cleans the area up so the small animals and pests are less likely to reside near plants.